Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 ### Taking The Project Further

 If I were taking the project further there are some features I believe would the website would benefit from:
-- I would like the website to record the users previous attempts so they can see their own improvement.
+- I would like the website to record the users previous attempts so that they can see their own improvement.
 - Although the social media icons do lead to their respective websites, I would like a more complete share system that writes a post for the user.

 ## Technologies